openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 ## Introduction

 The communication_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Distributed Connectivity Subsystem.
-The Connectivity subsystem provides the following communication capabilities for OpenHarmony:
+The Connectivity subsystem provides the following communication capabilities for OpenHarmony, The basic communication Cangjie interface is only available for standard devices.

 - WLAN: basic WLAN functions, peer-to-peer (P2P) connection, and WLAN notification, enabling your application to communicate with other devices through a WLAN.